-Assumed initial public offering price per share \$8.00 Historical net tangible book value (deficit) per share as of September 30, 2013 \$(50.06) Pro forma increase in net tangible book value per share as of September 30, 2013 attributable to the conversion of convertible preferred stock and the 2013 convertible notes \$ 51.90 Pro forma net tangible book value per share as of September 30, 2013 \$ 1.84 Increase in pro forma net tangible book value per share attributable to investors participating in this offering \$ 1.45 Pro forma as adjusted net tangible book value per share after this offering \$3.29 Pro forma as adjusted dilution per share to investors participating in this offering \$4.71
+Assumed initial public offering price per share, the mid-point of the price range set forth on the cover page of this prospectus \$15.00 Historical net tangible book value (deficit) per share as of September 30, 2013 \$(50.06) Pro forma increase in net tangible book value per share as of September 30, 2013 attributable to the conversion of convertible preferred stock and the 2013 convertible notes \$ 51.91 Pro forma net tangible book value per share as of September 30, 2013 \$ 1.85 Increase in pro forma net tangible book value per share attributable to investors participating in this offering \$ 3.39 Pro forma as adjusted net tangible book value per share after this offering \$ 5.24 \$ 9.76 Pro forma as adjusted dilution per share to investors participating in this offering \$ 9.76

-A \$1.00 increase (decrease) in the assumed initial public offering price of \$8.00 per share would increase (decrease) the pro forma as adjusted net tangible book value per share after this offering by approximately \$0.28 per share and the dilution per share to investors participating in this offering by approximately \$0.72 per share, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$15.00 per share (the mid-point of the price range set forth on the cover page of this prospectus) would increase (decrease) the pro forma as adjusted net tangible book value per share after this offering by approximately \$0.28 per share and the dilution per share to investors participating in this offering by approximately \$0.72 per share, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-An increase of one million shares in the number of shares offered by us would increase the as adjusted net tangible book value by approximately \$0.23 per share and decrease the dilution per share to investors in this offering by \$0.23 per share, assuming that the assumed initial public offering price of \$8.00 per share remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+An increase of one million shares in the number of shares offered by us would increase the as adjusted net tangible book value by approximately \$0.48 per share and decrease the dilution per share to investors in this offering by \$0.48 per share, assuming that the assumed initial public offering price of \$15.00 per share (the mid-point of the price range set forth on the cover of this prospectus) remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-Similarly, a decrease of one million shares in the number of shares offered by us, as set forth on the cover of this prospectus, would decrease the proforma as adjusted net tangible book value per share after this offering by approximately \$0.25 per share and increase the dilution per share to investors participating in this offering by approximately \$0.25 per share, assuming the assumed initial public offering price of \$8.00 per share remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, a decrease of one million shares in the number of shares offered by us, as set forth on the cover of this prospectus, would decrease the pro forma as adjusted net tangible book value per share after this offering by approximately \$0.54 per share and increase the dilution per share to investors participating in this offering by approximately \$0.54 per share, assuming the assumed initial public offering price of \$15.00 per share (the mid-point of the price range set forth on the cover of this prospectus) remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-If the underwriters exercise in full their option to purchase 750,000 additional shares of our common stock in this offering, the pro forma as adjusted net tangible book value will increase to \$3.47 per share, representing an immediate increase in pro forma as adjusted net tangible book value to existing stockholders of \$1.63 per share and immediate dilution of \$4.53 per share to new investors participating in this offering.
+If the underwriters exercise in full their option to purchase 750,000 additional shares of our common stock in this offering, the pro forma as adjusted net tangible book value will increase to \$5.60 per share, representing an immediate increase in pro forma as adjusted net tangible book value to existing stockholders of \$3.75 per share and an immediate decrease in dilution of \$9.40 per share to new investors participating in this offering.